 But zero waste-to-landfill isn’t just about keeping waste out of landfills—it’s about optimizing resource efficiency so that business benefits as much as the environment does.
 Here’s how raising the bar for their sustainability programs helped six manufacturers fast-track progress toward greener, more prosperous operations.

 Reducing, reusing and recycling initiatives had already cut the 140 tons of waste that beverage manufacturer SunnyD sent to landfills annually by half.
-With help from Covanta, the Sherman, Texas, company identified additional material to sell to recyclers, further reducing its waste volume and disposal costs, in addition to capitalizing on some of its other benefits .
-For the little waste that couldn’t be reused or recycled, SunnyD found that utilizing Covanta’s waste-to-energy services offered a more sustainable means of disposal.
+With help from Covanta, the Sherman, Texas, company identified additional material to sell to recyclers, further reducing its waste volume and disposal costs, in addition to capitalizing on some of its other benefits.
+For the little waste that couldn’t be reused or recycled, SunnyD found that utilizing Covanta’s waste-to-energy services offered a more sustainable, greener materials management option.